The global spread of the coronavirus: Where is it? - Journal du Cameroun

 – Sri Lanka –

-Sri Lanka has confirmed one case — a 43-year-old Chinese tourist from Hubei province.
+Sri Lanka has confirmed one infection — a 43-year-old Chinese tourist from Hubei province.

 – Taiwan –

-Taiwan has uncovered eight cases so far, including two female Chinese nationals in their 70s who arrived in the country as part of a tour group.
+Taiwan has uncovered 10 cases so far, including two female Chinese nationals in their 70s who arrived in the country as part of a tour group.

 – Thailand –